 - Donald & Mickey Game (ドナルドミッキーゲーム)

 - Diamond Game (ダイヤゲーム)

 - Frontier-land Game (開拓地ゲーム)

 This earliest version of Nintendo Kateiban also was released under the Nippon Game name.
 Later versions simply replaced the name for Nintendo, leaving all other box art unchanged.

 The full name for the Nippon Game company was Nippon Game Manufacturing Company Ltd (日本ゲーム 製造株式会社), as listed on the manual that came with this Kateiban.

 I find it strange, that Nintendo did not use its original name for these games, as they were an already established brand in their home market.
 Nintendo must have realised this as well, because after only a short period of time, they dropped the Nippon Game name, and rebranded all games under the original company name.

 So only a handful of games saw the light of day under the Nippon Game brand, and these are quite rare today.

-Another Nippon Game is shown here and the previous post with the full story of Nintendo's logos can be found here.
+Two posts about more Nippon Game brand games can be found here and here.
+The post with the full story of Nintendo's logos can be found here.